Filip-Anicic/Filip-Anicic.github.io/_posts/work/2023-01-29-HydraulicsSimulator.md

 ---

-Virtual reality prototype simulator of hydraulic circuitry for a vocational school’s hydraulic curriculum, 20 days of development time.
-Created in Unreal Engine 5, only developer, 3D modelling and texturing done by a contractor.

-# 📜 Add video

 ## Description

-Summer of 2022, I was responsible for creating a prototype at PieLab for a technical vocational school, to improve their hydraulic machinery curriculum with a virtual reality training project.
-Though the project didn’t continue past the prototype stage, there are some interesting aspects about the project that I’d like to showcase, that I worked on.

-The main requirements of the first prototype was to replicate in VR, an assembly and operation of a simple hydraulic circuit, that was able to operate in a similar way to how it would operate in real life.
-We were provided with a simple hydraulic circuit, symbol documentation and some photos.
+Virtual reality prototype simulator of hydraulic circuitry, for a vocational school’s hydraulic curriculum.

+Created in Unreal Engine 5, main developer role, 3D modelling and texturing done by a contractor, 20 full days of development.

 The main working station was based on the same hydraulic station at the school, where they would do the assemblies and experiments of hydraulic circuits.

 ## Responsibilities

+- Project management
 - Hydraulic simulation
 - Interaction & Locomotion
     - Grabbing